cr7pt0gr4ph7/blog/_posts/2024-01-07-discoveries-of-the-week.md

 ---
 layout: article
 title: Discoveries of the Week &ndash; 2024/01
-tags: ["Discoveries of the Week", "Jekyll"]
+tags: ["Discoveries of the Week", "Jekyll", "CSS"]
 ---

 This is the first installment of a series where I write down the stuff that